 This Source uses OAuth to integrate with the Google Apps Reports API.
 Therefore, your Google Apps credentials are never stored by Sumo Logic, and we have no visibility into the details of your Google Apps account.
 Sumo Logic only stores OAuth tokens that are generated after authentication and authorization.

-When creating or modifying a Google Apps Audit Source, you will be required to authenticate with Google using the credentials of a user that has appropriate rights to the account, and to the Reports API.
+When creating or modifying a Google Apps Audit Source, you will be required to authenticate with Google using the credentials of a user that has access rights to the account, and to the Reports API.
+See Google's Reports API: Prerequisites documentation for more details.
 During Google's OAuth consent flow, you will also be asked to grant the Sumo Logic app permission to use the Reports API.

 Configuring a G Suite Apps Audit Source